What’s organic cornstarch?

-4. A common substitute is an arrowroot, which replaces Corn starch on a 1:1 ratio.
+4. A common substitute is arrowroot, which replaces Corn starch on a 1:1 ratio.

-5. It added to a batter which coated chicken nuggets increased oil absorption and crispness after the latter stages of frying.
+5. It is added to a batter that coated chicken nuggets increased oil absorption and crispness after the latter stages of frying.

 6. It can be used to manufacture bioplastics.

 7. It is the preferred anti-stick agent on medical products made from natural latex, including condoms, diaphragms, and medical gloves.
 Prior usage of talc was abandoned as talc was believed to be a carcinogen.